pavel-nicovala/dazn-technical-test/README.md

     _Chosen framework is [cypress.io](https://www.cypress.io/), run `npm run cy` or `npm run cy:debug` to open test runner (bear in mind it take a while for cypress to initialize for first time run)._

-    _Considering the task is limited to only 5 tests, I've selected what I considered to be high priority scenarios, 2 more e2e test cases need to be added in order to cover a full acceptance test harness: one for checking non mandatory fields are displayed and one for checking that interface updates data when a new post code is submited_
+    _Keeping in mind the task is limited to only 5 tests, I've selected what I considered to be high priority scenarios, 2 more e2e test cases need to be added in order to cover a full acceptance test harness: one for checking non mandatory fields are displayed and one for checking that interface updates data when a new post code is submited_

 1. Suppose you want to run some of these tests in a development pipeline that's independent from the backend development pipeline.
 Explain how you would approach this: